 Over the years I have seen many great things done by Christian friends in their places of work.
 Sadly I have also seen numerous other Christian friends turn their backs on Jesus.
 What exactly are the issues at stake here?
-How can we take steps to ensure that we and our friends are those who not only continue to walk on with Jesus, but who live their lives wholeheartedly for him?
+How can we take steps to ensure that we and our friends walk on with Jesus, but who live their lives wholeheartedly for him?

-But there’s a fine line between gratitude to God for what we have, and pride in the things we have which others don’t.
+There’s a fine line between gratitude to God for what we have, and pride in the things we have which others don’t.
 On a macro scale, we feel compassion for those in the world who genuinely appear to have little.
 On a micro scale, it’s easy for us to feel pleased with ourselves if we have that little bit more than our immediate neighbours.
-Isn’t there a secret pleasure in feeling slightly superior to someone else?

 “Can't you find out God's will for you life and stick to it?”
 After four degrees in a variety of disciplines, five different full-time jobs, and at least two career changes this is probably a valid question to ask me.
 Is it right that my constantly changing career path is an indication that I have found it difficult to know the will of God for my life?
 The answer is both yes and no!

+I have a confession to make.
 Perhaps not a confession of the kind of titillating misdemeanour or behavioural idiosyncrasy that our glorious media may have led you to expect from public confessions...
 So don’t expect to see the pictures of me cavorting along an Italian beach naked as a tomato at the age of 3.
-And as for the letters that reveal that I had a girlfriend thirty years before I was married and that we once held hands, well, the girl in question won’t even admit she ever knew me, never mind sell the letters to The Sun...
 No, this confession may expose me to greater ignominy...

-The critical question is how to move from the Biblical materials of both the Old and New Testaments to principles for economic life [which we termed Derivative Social Principles or DSPs] that can be utilised in current economic analysis and issues.
-The immediate problem is that the economies of Biblical times bear very little relation to the advanced economies of the world that we observe now.
+The critical question is how to move from the Biblical materials of both the Old and New Testaments to principles for economic life [which we termed Derivative Social Principles or DSPs] The immediate problem is that the economies of Biblical times bear very little relation to the advanced economies of the world that we observe now.

 The theological context for Derivative Social Principles (DSPs) arises out of the Biblical understanding of the relationships between God, the natural (created) order, and humanity.
 God created the natural order and sustains it.
-He also created humanity (man and woman) in his own image and likeness for relationship with him.
-Humanity is given ‘dominion’ or rule over the natural order, to work with it and to care for it, and so provide for human flourishing (food, clothing, shelter, social interaction).
+He also created humanity in his own image and likeness for relationship with Him.

-First, by putting too much weight on 'earning' (and preparing for retirement) as one of the purposes of work, the risk is to fail to hear God's calling for us.
+Putting too much weight on 'earning' as one of the purposes of work, the risk is to fail to hear God's calling for us.
 This pressure to earn precludes many possibilities of work for God's kingdom.
 Not that 'work for God's kingdom' does not mean only being a missionary or a church worker…

 In the contemporary world, political ideas often develop into ideologies, or "isms", such as capitalism, liberalism, socialism or communism etc. The economy is often at the centre of these "isms", as they often revolve around the question of individual vs. common ownership and access to means of production.

 Political ideas often develop into ideologies, or "isms", such as capitalism, liberalism, socialism or communism.
-The economy is often at the centre of these "isms", including questions of individual vs. common ownership, markets vs. state driven economy etc. The illusion that a perfect economic system can be created has always been around.
+The economy is often at the centre of these "isms".
+The illusion that a perfect economic system can be created has always been around.
 However, no human system will entirely root out evil, sin and greed.

-Righteousness ‘describes the relationship that God wills for human beings to have with him through faith… and that human beings are to express through loving obedience’ to the norms (that is, principles of conduct in personal interactions) he commands and sets.
-These are based on God’s word – he not only created the world, he also orders it.
+Righteousness ‘describes the relationship that God wills for human beings to have with him through faith… and that human beings are to express through loving obedience’ to the norms he commands and sets.
+These are based on God’s word – he not only created the world, he also orders it..